dimxy/doc-dev/first-cc-heir.md

 If komodod hangs in cc contract validation code you should know that some blockchain functions use locks and might cause deadlocks.
 You should check with this functions and use non-locking versions.
 An example of such function is GetTransaction().
 Instead you should use myGetTransaction() or eval->GetConfirmed()

-## TODO
-### Contract architecture extending for token support
+## What next?
+Contract architecture extending for token support
 My contract should work both with coins and tokens.
-The program logic for inheritance coins and tokens was very the same, so I used templates for contract functions which were extended in specific points to deal either with coins or tokens (like to make opreturn and cc vouts)
+The program logic for inheritance coins and tokens was very the same, so I used templates for contract functions which were extended in specific points to deal either with coins or tokens (like to make opreturn and cc vouts).
+In the next part of this tutorial I will show ho to deal with tokens.

-### Contract validation code description
-For validation of Heir cc contract tx I implemented a small object-oriented 'chain of responsibility' framework.
-It allows to develop a small vin or vout validator programs independently on the tx structure and set up binding of the validators to tx vin/vout and vintx vout structure.
-It also provides re-use of validators.

-_to be continued..._